-I have just finished reading ‘A slanting of the sun’ – a 2015 collection of short stories written by Nenagh native Donal Ryan – the Tipperary author who exploded onto the literary scene in 2012 with his devastating book ‘The spinning heart’.
-This book explored the impact of the economic crash on the local population of a mid-sized country town.
-I have not read this book, but saw the stage adaptation in Smock Alley Theatre in January last year and was highly impressed.
+I have just finished reading ‘A slanting of the sun’ – a 2015 collection of short stories written by Nenagh native Donal Ryan – the Tipperary author who exploded onto the literary scene in 2012 with his book ‘The spinning heart’.
+That book explored the impact of the economic crash on the local population of a mid-sized country town.
+I have not read it, but saw the stage adaptation in Smock Alley Theatre in January 2017,and was impressed.
 That book was followed by ‘The thing about December’ – written before, but published after ‘The spinning heart’ – a novel set in the same town.
-It was about a Johnsey Cunliffe – a damaged man unable to deal with the pressures forced on him as the cancerous Celtic Tiger descends on him, as he inherits a great deal of wealth.
-It was a very unsettling book, told with great humour, but with an underlying sense of dread and darkness.
+It was about a Johnsey Cunliffe – a damaged man unable to deal with the pressures forced on him as the Celtic Tiger descends on him, when he inherits a great deal of wealth.
+It was an unsettling book, told with humour, but with an underlying sense of dread and darkness.
 I wrote about this book PREVIOUSLY.

-The way Ryan writes his characters in their local dialect is very convincing.
-I can actually see these people in my mind’s eyes.
-There is a great humour in his turn of phrase, which often obfuscates the breath-taking sadness of so many of the tales.
+The way Ryan writes his characters in their local dialect is convincing.
+I can see these people in my mind’s eyes.
+There is a humour in his turn of phrase, which often obfuscates the breath-taking sadness of so many of the tales.

 ‘A slanting of the sun’ is an incredible book – simultaneously hilarious, tragic and heart-breaking.
 Highly recommended.